 Type: Indoor Dark Roller Coaster (Fast, Upside Down)

 There aren’t many things in Disney parks I dislike more than Rock ‘n’ Roller Coaster.
 When I was a teenager, though, I absolutely loved Rock ‘n’ Roller Coaster.
 Am I just getting old?
 Surely that’s some of it.

-If you’re looking for a high-speed, thrilling roller coaster with loops and corkscrews through the dark, fine, Rock ‘n’ Roller Coaster is what you need.
+If you’re looking for a high-speed, thrilling roller coaster with loops and corkscrews through the dark, Rock ‘n’ Roller Coaster is what you need.
 If you don’t like roller coasters, definitely skip this ride.
 If you love roller coasters, definitely ride this ride.

 I’m not opposed to roller coasters, so why do I take issue with Rock ‘n’ Roller Coaster?
 First of all, no one cares about Aerosmith anymore (Walt Disney Studios Park in Paris is re-theming the ride around Iron Man).
 Second, the queue is just awful.
 A plain cement box is nowhere I want to wait for two hours, especially when the ride itself is only 82 seconds.

 Toy Story Land is, somewhat surprisingly, not really cutting into the Rock 'n' Roller Coaster waits, so you still need to give it some priority if you want to avoid a long wait.

 Riding It: Use a FastPass+ slot if you must.
 Otherwise consider the single rider line or head there early while the crowds are still in Toy Story Land.

 Height: Any; Ages 4 to 12